Jungle Cruise is one of several classic attractions that remains a fan favorite at Magic Kingdom in Walt Disney World.

 Anyone riding with kids may want to tell them that the animals aren’t real prior to riding.

 We also have a full guide on several other things that might scare little ones at WDW.

 You can go on the Jungle Cruise in the video below — and get a good laugh in the process.

 Other Fun Details

 - Easter Eggs: Rumor has it that when you enter the hippo pool, you’ll see the back half of a plane on the right, and, apparently, the front half was used in the Casablanca scene in the now-deceased Great Movie Ride.

 - Play Disney Parks: N/A

-- Movie Connections: The ride isn’t based on a movie, but there is a new live-action Jungle Cruise starring Dwayne Johnson and Emily Blunt slated for a July 30, 2021 release.
+- Movie Connections: The ride isn’t based on a movie, but there is a new live-action Jungle Cruise starring Dwayne Johnson and Emily Blunt that was inspired by the attraction.

 - Jungle Navigation Co.
 LTD Skipper Canteen: A Table-Service restaurant themed after Jungle Cruise that has a unique menu and is just as fun as the attraction.
 Reservations are recommended.